julie-vienne/grid-mEP/README.md

 - Use the newly created constructions in the menu 'BuildingSurface:Detailed'

 # Use case
-- The economic and environmental costs of the buildings materials can be used as inputs in the optimization performed in the following repo: https://github.com/julie-vienne/single_energy_hub_single_year
+- The economic and environmental costs of the buildings materials and the building's energy demand can be used as inputs in the optimization performed in the following repo: https://github.com/julie-vienne/single_energy_hub_single_year

 # Source